Panathes/studentForm/README.md

 Basic crud with meteor and React

-Started from zero with guide and main repo for better understanding with React and Meteor
+Started from zero with guide and main repo support, for better understanding with React and Meteor

 The main repo work comes from https://github.com/Quentin-Aime/formMeteor.git